kumkee/LocalFunctionProj/README.md

 ```
 No job functions found.
 Try making your job classes and methods public.
 If you're using binding extensions (e.g. Azure Storage, ServiceBus, Timers, etc.) make sure you've called the registration method for the extension(s) in your startup code (e.g. builder.AddAzureStorage(), builder.AddServiceBus(), builder.AddTimers(), etc.).
 ```

+## The Question

+How do I modify the codebase from the templates to fix this problem and let the Azure Functions app run under the latest `Microsoft.Azure.Functions.Worker.Sdk`?

+## The cause

 The library versions come with the framework, at the time of writing, are